 Stalking is a pattern of behavior that makes you feel afraid, nervous, harassed, or in danger.
 It is when someone repeatedly contacts you, follows you, sends you things, talks to you when you don’t want them to, or threatens you.
 Additional info on stalking

-Leslie Riley is the Case Manager for UAB students.
-If you're struggling with a problem—whether it's medical, psychological, psychiatric, social, financial or academic—Leslie is here to help you find the right resources, lend advice and identify ways to be most successful at UAB.
-Leslie works closely with the Counseling and Wellness Center, Women’s Center, Student Health Center, and various other campus and community resources.
+If you're struggling with a problem — whether it's medical, relational, psychological, financial, or academic — our case managers are here to help you find the right resources, plan your next steps, and identify ways to be most successful at UAB.
+Our case managers work closely with Student Health & Wellness, the Graduate Student Association, and various other campus and community resources.

 A Case Manager Helps in Many Ways: